cargo-generate/cargo-generate/README.md

 ## http(s) proxy

-New in version [0.7.0] is automatic proxy usage. http(s)_PROXY env variables are provided, they will be used for cloning a http(s) template repository
+New in version [0.7.0] is automatic proxy usage.
+So, if http(s)_PROXY env variables are provided, they will be used for cloning a http(s) template repository.

 ## Favorites